 The Queries page lists the number of times a search query (that is, a word or string of words) was entered in the search box on your site by a unique searcher.

 Data are shown for the present month-to-date by default.
 You can change the time period by selecting a different month or year and re-generating the report.

 You can also toggle between filtered and unfiltered views of the data by clicking on the filter icon () in the top navigation bar.
 The filtered data represent our best effort to show you real searches performed by your site’s visitors.
 The unfiltered data include nearly all searches and clicks.
 Only known spiders (such as Bingbot and Googlebot) are excluded.

 Data are available in the Admin Center from the past 13 months.

 Top 1,000.
-You’ll see a list, in frequency order, of top 1,000 most popular queries for your selected time period.
+You’ll see a list, in frequency order, of the 1,000 most popular queries for your selected time period.

 Top 1,000 by query.
 Enter any specific term or phrase into the Query search box.
 Re-generate the report to see the top 1,000 queries that contain that term or phrase and its stemmed equivalents.